 Bragg Liquid Aminos

 Bragg Liquid Aminos is a Natural Soy Sauce Alternative.
 It tastes amazing and has all the essential amino acids.
-You can also use soy sauce in this recipe, but I have to say I love the flavor that the Bragg Liquid Amino adds to these sausages.
+You can also use soy sauce in this recipe, but I have to say I love the flavor that the Bragg Liquid Amino adds to these vegan sausages.

 Hickory Smoke Powder: